signalkuppe/eleventy-react/README.md

 - reduce storybook bundle site for production build
 - test other eleventy’s features
 - use React components in \_data files
-- use React components for primitives in markdown parser

 ## Warnings